-Posing for photos.
+ADVICE: Posing for photos.

 What do I do with my hands?
 How should I stand?
-These are questions I get a lot, and honestly, I think most of us feel pretty uncomfortable in front of the camera – I know I certainly do!
-Really, the most important thing for me, is that you enjoy yourself - as much as you can – even if you’re anxious about having your photo taken.
-To help, I will encourage you to keep moving and interacting with one another.
+These are questions I get a lot, and honestly, I think most of us feel pretty uncomfortable in front of the camera.
+Really, the most important thing, is that you enjoy yourself - as much as you can.
+To help, I will keep you moving and interacting with one another.
 So, in addition to a few easy poses, I use prompts to evoke movement or togetherness or laughter, and these prompts help create real emotion AND help you feel more comfortable.

 - With your body at an angle to the camera, let your weight fall on your back leg and point your front foot towards the camera.